Hibs bring in Devlin to bolster defensive options as Johnson hails 'character and experience'

-Hibs have handed Mikey Devlin a chance to revive his career in Scotland, with the former Aberdeen defender signing a short-term deal until the summer.
+Hibs have handed former Aberdeen defender Mikey Devlin a chance to revive his career in Scotland.

 The 29-year-old centre-back was most recently with Fleetwood Town in England’s League One, working under former Easter Road midfielder Scott Brown, but left on transfer deadline day last month after making just four appearances in all competitions.